movalex/BMD_requests/README.md

 6. add alembic files by drag and drop
 7. add choose layouts buttons (i.e toggle single/dual viewer with single button)
 8. Collapse nodes group by doubleclick on the group's header.
+9. Add bookmarking to flow and include a docked bookmarks panel with a show/hide button just like all other panels.

+### Media Management and Workflow
+1. Add a scaled down media management page with project management / version and revision features like Generation.

+2. Add external referencing of other .comp files so that a loader can read for all available savers from the externally referenced comp,let the user select which saver to pull results from, then checks for dependencies on disk.
+If a dependency doesn't exist on disk, then the external comp frame gets rendered automatically and saved to disk according to the saver parameters and subsequently loaded into the current open comp. - This is useful for templating, adding overlays and watermarks, pre-comps, and merging split comps.